What Is Mohs Micrographic Surgery?

 Mohs micrographic surgery is an excellent treatment option for cancers of the skin with aggressive tendencies, a high recurrence risk, a large size, difficult-to-define borders and locations where preserving healthy tissue is key for preserving function.

-With Mohs, the surgeon can ensure the entire tumor is removed before repairing the skin.
-Therefore, this surgical technique boasts the highest complex skin cancer cure rate along with minimal normal tissue removal.
+With Mohs, the surgeon can remove the entire tumor before repairing the skin.
+Therefore, this surgical technique boasts the highest complex skin cancer cure rate and minimal normal tissue removal.
 Statistically, 95 percent of recurrent skin cancers and nearly 99 percent of new cancers are cured via Mohs micrographic surgery.

 In contrast, typical excisions where a smaller percent of tissue margins is examined later, causes a higher risk of missed residual tumors that require more procedures.
 Additionally, the local anesthesia used during Mohs carries less risk than standard surgery under general anesthesia.
 Our clinic serves the areas of Calabasas, Malibu, Thousand Oaks, Westlake Village and beyond.
 Finding a highly-skilled Mohs Surgeon can give you the confidence that a skin cancer will be completely removed while preserving face or body tissue.

 First, local anesthesia is applied to the site.
 Once the skin tissue is numb, Dr. Weitzbuch may use a scoop-shaped curette to gently scrape the tumor, which allows him to determine the margin between healthy tissue and cancerous cells.